 Through promoting your culture, your values and through the happiness of your employees, you should start to receive applications from people who are extremely relevant and loyal to your brand.
 Not just in terms of experience and skills but cultural fit too.
 Candidates who know they have found a company whose values and beliefs align with their own will be much more inclined to work for your brand.

-People feel much more willing to apply for a company who they can easily source background information about.
+People feel much more willing to apply for a company who they can easily source background information.
 Whether it’s through an ‘about us’ page, Glassdoor reviews or social media.
 It’s important for a candidate to see that your company has a strong employer brand and reputation rather than a company with an inconsistent or nonexistent brand.

 A survey conducted by Glassdoor found that 69% of respondents said they were more likely to apply to a job if the employer actively manages its employer brand, for example: responds to reviews, updates their profile, shares updates on the culture and work environment.